PHP Arrow Functions: Understanding “fn” Syntax

 This feature makes the function shorter and easier to write, especially when you do not want to repeat variable names.

 This rule is part of what PHP calls lexical scoping.
-Arrow functions do not create their own scope.
-They inherit the parent scope directly.
+Arrow functions do not have their own scope.
+They automatically capture variables from the surrounding context by value.

 Here is an example: